Sunday, June 15, 2025

 In conclusion, Nwokuka’s insightful exploration of the Ekpeye traditional festival and the missionary enterprise sheds light on the intricate dynamics between African culture, indigenous religion, and the influence of Christianity.
 The study challenges stereotypes surrounding missionary interactions with traditional practices, emphasizing the need for a more nuanced understanding.
 By advocating for contextualized and indigenized expressions of Christianity, the author encourages a harmonious coexistence between Ekpeye cultural heritage and the Christian faith.
 This research contributes not only to the ongoing dialogue among Ekpeye Christians but also to a broader appreciation of the rich tapestry of African culture, urging a respectful and inclusive approach that embraces both tradition and modernity.
 The call to reinterpret Christ from within the cultural context resonates as a powerful invitation to bridge the gap between faiths and foster a more united, understanding, and culturally vibrant society.

-AR Managing Editor (2023).
+Editor, A. M. (December 23, 2023).
 Exploring Harmony: Ekpeye Traditional Festival, Missionaries, and the Call for Inclusive Christianity in Nigeria.
-Retrieved from https://www.africanresearchers.org/exploring-harmony-ekpeye-traditional-festival-missionaries-and-the-call-for-inclusive-christianity-in-nigeria/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/exploring-harmony-ekpeye-traditional-festival-missionaries-and-the-call-for-inclusive-christianity-in-nigeria/

 LEAVE A REPLY